Laboratory CPT Codes

 - All analyses are qualitative unless otherwise noted

 - In 2023, new CPT codes were added: (81449, 81451, and 81456) to describe targeted genomic sequence analyses.

 - 81449 is “Targeted genomic sequence analysis panel, solid organ neoplasm, 5-50 genes (eg, ALK, BRAF, CDKN2A, EGFR, ERBB2, KIT, KRAS, MET, NRAS, PDGFRA, PDGFRB, PGR, PIK3CA, PTEN, RET), interrogation for sequence variants and copy number variants or rearrangements if performed; RNA analysis”

 - Also, CPT 81418 for drug metabolism analysis using a genomic sequence is new in 2023 “81418 – Drug metabolism (eg, pharmacogenomics) genomic sequence analysis panel, must include testing of at least 6 genes, including CYP2C19, CYP2D6, and CYP2D6 duplication/deletion analysis”

 Laboratory CPT Codes 81105 to 81383 – Tier 1

-- Codes for commonly performed gene specific and genomic procedures; single test corresponds to a single CPT code
+- Codes for commonly performed gene-specific and genomic procedures; a single test corresponds to a single CPT code

 84100 to 81408 – Tier 2

-- Less commonly performed single gene • tests, organized into 9 ascending levels of technical work and resources
+- Less commonly performed single-gene tests are organized into 9 ascending levels of technical work and resources

 81410 to 81471 – Genomic Sequencing Procedures